Cloud-SPAN/genomics02-proj-mngt-cloud-genomics/_episodes/02-project-planning.md

 > ## Exercise
 >Use the padlet to discuss:
-> 1. How are these samples organized?
+> 1. How are these samples organised?
 > 2. If you wanted to relate file names to the sample names submitted above (e.g. wild type...) could you do so?
 > 3. What do the \_R1/\_R2 extensions mean in the file names?
 > 4. What does the '.gz' extension on the filenames indicate?